Wenzhou train collision

-The Wenzhou train collision occurred on 23 July 2011 when two high-speed trains travelling on the Yong-Tai-Wen railway line collided on a viaduct in Lucheng District, Wenzhou, Zhejiang province, People's Republic of China.
-The two trains derailed, and four cars fell off the viaduct.
-Forty people were killed, at least 192 were injured, 12 of which were severe injuries.
-This disaster was caused by both critical defects in railway signal design and poor management by the railway company.
-Officials responded to the accident by hastily conducting rescue operations and ordering the burial of the derailed cars.
+The Wenzhou train collision was a railway accident that occurred on 23 July 2011, when a high-speed train travelling on the Yong-Tai-Wen railway line collided into the rear of another stationary train on a viaduct in Lucheng District, Wenzhou, Zhejiang province, China.
+The two trains derailed, and four carriages fell off the viaduct.
+40 people were killed, and at least 192 were injured, 12 severely.
+This disaster was caused by both defects in railway signal design and poor management by the railway company.

+The collision is the only fatal crash involving high-speed rail (HSR) in China, and is the third-deadliest HSR accident in history, after the 1998 Eschede train disaster in Germany and 2013 Santiago de Compostela derailment in Spain.
+High speed was not a factor in the accident, however, since neither train was moving faster than 99 km/h, a moderate speed for a passenger train.

+Local officials responded to the accident by hastily conducting rescue operations and on-site burial of the derailed carriages.
 These actions elicited strong criticism from Chinese media and online communities.
 In response, the government issued directives to restrict media coverage, which was met with limited compliance, even on state-owned networks.

-The collision is one of the only fatal crashes involving high-speed rail (HSR) in China, and is the third-deadliest HSR accident in history, after the 1998 Eschede train disaster in Germany and 2013 Santiago de Compostela derailment in Spain.
-High speed was not a factor in the accident, however, since neither train was moving faster than 99 km/h, a moderate speed for a passenger train.

-The accident, the first of its kind, had a profound impact on the development of high-speed rail in China.
-Public confidence in high-speed rail eroded, resulting in fewer passengers using the service.
+The accident had a profound impact on the development of high-speed rail in China.
+Public confidence in high-speed rail eroded, resulting in fewer passengers using the service for a short time.
 Construction of high-speed rail lines in China was temporarily suspended while the accident was under investigation.
-Speeds on other major high-speed rail lines in China were reduced.
+Speeds on other major high-speed rail lines in China were reduced until improvements were made.
 China's reputation in high-speed railway technology was scrutinized internationally.

-In response to the accident, Railways minister Sheng Guangzu announced a comprehensive two-month railway safety review.
+In response to the accident, railways minister Sheng Guangzu announced a comprehensive two-month railway safety review.
 The official investigation completed in December 2011 blamed faulty signal systems which failed to warn the second train of the stationary first train on the same track, as well as a series of management failures on the part of railway officials in carrying out the due procedure.

-The accident and subsequent safety improvements helped implement further safety measures helping prevent any further safety accidents in China's high-speed rail network.
+The accident led to the implementation of substantial safety improvements, which has so far helped to prevent any further accidents in China's high-speed rail network.